rcthakuri/rcthakuri/README.md

 hi, i'm [Ramchandra Shahi Thakuri](https://www.rcthakuri.com.np), a passionate self-taught python developer and a freelance software engineer from nepal. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

-i am learning AngularJs and jumping to full stack develper with MEAN stack.
+currently, i am learning AngularJs and jumping to full stack develper with MEAN stack.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.